mobeenvaid-db/metadata-assistant-app/README.md

 - Follows security best practice (least privilege)
 - Gives you control over catalog location and properties

 The app will automatically create the required schemas and tables on first launch.
+There may be situations where you're required to create the schemas - review app logs on first launch to review any possible errors or failures.
+You may also prefer creating the schema if you want to specify the specific storage path for the schema creation (S3/ADLS)

 ### Step 3: Clone Repository to Workspace